‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Fire personnel in the area urged Snyder, his wife, daughter, and 7-week-old granddaughter to stay home.
 The family had lost power but had plenty of water and food –– which they shared with fire personnel.

 Firefighters have been working aggressively to gain control of the Mountain Fire by dropping water from helicopters.
-The fire, which had virtually no containment for more than 24 hours, was 7% contained Friday morning, according to Cal Fire.
+The fire, which had virtually no containment for more than 24 hours, was 17% contained Saturday evening, according to Cal Fire.

 The worst of the winds, which prompted the fire to spread more quickly on Wednesday through Thursday morning, gusted consistently from 30 mph to 40 mph, with some gusts in excess of 60 mph, according to a CNN weather analysis.
 Winds began decreasing Thursday afternoon, and conditions are set to improve with humidity increasing through the weekend.